In a recent article in the Good Men Project, Cuddlist Kassandra Brown explores the connections between intimacy and power, especially for men.

-Rewiring for connection and intimacy doesn’t happen all at one moment or in one sessions, but over time it can become a habit to meet one another with compassion and curiosity, asking for what you want, no longer tolerating and enduring touch (or other experiences) you don’t want, and being in loving human connection.
+Rewiring for connection and intimacy doesn’t happen all at one moment or in one session, but over time it can become a habit to meet one another with compassion and curiosity, asking for what you want, no longer tolerating and enduring touch (or other experiences) you don’t want, and being in loving human connection.

 Think you could provide touch to others?

 Why not join our movement with over 100 cuddlists throughout the country, and make money while doing something you love.

 Become a Certified Professional Cuddler by clicking here